CIRCSE/LT4HALA/2022/EvaHan.md

 EvaHan 2022 is the first campaign totally devoted to the evaluation of Natural Language Processing (NLP) tools for the Ancient Chinese language.
 The Ancient Chinese language is dated back around 1000BC-221BC.

-EvaLatin first edition will have 2 tasks (i.e. Lemmatization and PoS tagging) each with 3 sub-tasks (i.e. Classical, Cross-Genre, Cross-Time).
-Shared data in CoNLL-U format and an evaluation script will be provided to the participants who will choose to participate in either one or all tasks and subtasks.
+EvaHan first edition has one task (i.e. a joint task of Word Segmentation and POS Tagging).

 EvaHan 2022 is organized by Li Bin, Yiguo Yuan, Feng Minxuan,Chao Xu, Wang Dongbo.

 ### IMPORTANT DATES
-- 10 December 2019: training data available
+- 20 December 2021: training data available
-- Evaluation Window I - Task: Lemmatization
-  - 17 February 2020: test data available
-  - 21 February 2020 system results due to organizers
-- Evaluation Window II - Task: PoS tagging
+- Evaluation Window
-  - 24 February 2020: test data available
+  - 10 March 2022: test data available
-  - 28 February 2020: system results due to organizers
+  - 16 March 2022: system results due to organizers
-- 6 March 2020: assessment returned to participants
-- 27 March 2020: reports due to organizers
+- 30 March 2022: reports due to organizers
+- 06 April 2022: short report review deadline
-- 10 April 2020: camera ready version of reports due to organizers
+- 20 April 2022: camera ready version of reports due to organizers
-- 12 May 2020: workshop

 ### DATA